Detailed, 12.3" Mioplosus Fossil Fish - Uncommon Species

 This is a detailed, 12.3" long example of one of the more uncommon fish in the Green River Formation, Mioplosus labracoides.
 It's nicely centered on a 17.5x9.8", rectangularly cut slab of shale.
 It comes with a display stand or we can add a backing and wall hanger upon request for small additional charge.

-Mioplosus is a genus of large, extinct, perciform fish that lived through the Eocene epoch.
-This genus is easily distuigished by their elongate fusiform body, double dorsal fins, and forked tail.
-Mioplosus was a solitary predator with large teeth and a few fossil specimens have been collected with other, smaller fish lodged in their throats.
-Most fossils of this genus are from the Tertiary era, Green River Formation in Wyoming, though relatives of this genus are known to range throughout Asia and New Zealand.
-Mioplosus is also believed to be related to the modern, pike-perch of the genus Sander (Stizostedion).
+Mioplosus is a genus of large extinct perciform fish that lived through the Eocene epoch.
+This genus is easily distinguished by an elongate fusiform body, double dorsal fins, and forked tail.
+Mioplosus was a solitary predator with large teeth: a few fossil specimens have been collected with other, smaller fish lodged in their throats.
+Most fossils of this genus are from the Tertiary-aged Green River Formation in Wyoming, though relatives of this genus are known to range throughout Asia and New Zealand.
+Mioplosus is also believed to be related to the modern pike-perch of the genus Sander (Stizostedion).

 SOLD